 How do I find the cheapest internet option in San Francisco?

-Among the 63 internet providers in San Francisco, Raw Bandwidth Communications, Wave Broadband and Race Communications provide some of the cheapest internet plans in San Francisco at different speeds and prices.
+Among the 33 internet providers in San Francisco, Wave Broadband, Raw Bandwidth Communications and XFINITY from Comcast provide some of the cheapest internet plans in San Francisco at different speeds and prices.

 Cheapest internet in San Francisco